AliGhorashiCMT/8.512-Notes-and-Code/week_after_semester/README.md

   **Problem set 7 solution set**:
     https://hackmd.io/@aligho/SyYpxNoBlg (heat capacity of conventional and unconventional superconductors, relationship between critical temperature and superconducting gap at zero temperature, Anderson-Higgs mechanism).

+## Description of jupyter notebooks

+  **superconductor_finite_temperature_ratio.ipynb**: Numerical evaluation of the ratio of the superconducting gap to the critical temperature.